asimihsan/copier_rust_template/README.md

 ## Development Tools & Workflow

-The template provides a comprehensive development environment powered by Devbox and Mise.
+The template provides a comprehensive development environment powered by Mise.
 No manual tool installation required—everything from Rust nightly to WebAssembly toolchains is automatically configured.

 **Testing & Quality** Comprehensive test suites run across all platforms, with